 Some people try to make legal businesses sound more complicated than they really are.
 A legal business is buying the time of fee earners today and trying to sell that time on to clients at a profit.
 Fee earners need to understand that:

-firms go bust when they
+firms go bust when they run out of money—cash is not generated by simply

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.